ayana-manoj/ClinVar_Search/docs/INSTALLATION.md

 $ cd ClinVar_Search/

 Python environment
-When installing ClinVar_Search, it is recommended to use a virtual enviroment, as it specific versions of several libraries.
+When installing ClinVar_Search, it is recommended to use a virtual environment, as it specific versions of several libraries.

 Via conda (Recommended)
 After installing conda you can create a new virtual environment with the correct python and sqlite versions by running:

 $ conda env create -f environment.yml
-$ conda activate ClinVar_Search
+$ conda activate clinvar_search

 If ClinVar_Search is not found as a module (ModuleNotFoundError), add this project to python path using export PYTHONPATH=/path/to/project/ClinVar_Search:$PYTHONPATH